-Composing a love letter can seem intimidating or even ridiculous at first.
-Putting your innermost personal feelings into words can be a challenge in itself, but the fears of rejection, confusion, and embarrassment of conveying these feelings prevent many passions from being expressed and many desires from being achieved.
+Composing a love letter might seem a little ridiculous to some in today's day and age.
+Putting your innermost personal feelings into words can be daunting and a challenge in itself, but fears of rejection, feelings of confusion, and embarrassment prevent many passions from being expressed and many desires from being achieved.

 Pick your stationery